OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

         default: 0.5

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the roughness of the surface</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the roughness of the surface</p>

     <h3>shading_tangent</h3>